MikeWoodward/English-Football-Forecasting/Code/recommendations.md

 For more traditional software engineering roles, agentic AI IDEs offer substantial advantages and don't suffer from the "not a notebook" problem.
 Despite some of the limitations and drawbacks of code generation, the gains are such that I recommend an immediate managed, and thoughtful roll-out.
 A managed and thoughtful roll-out means setting realistic goals, having proper training, and clear communications.
 Realistic goals covers productivity gains; promising productivity gains of 100% or more is unrealistic.
 Proper training means educating the team on when to use code gen and when not to use it.
 Clear communications means the team must be able to share their experiences and learn from one another.

+I have written separate notes for software engineering deployment.

 ## Benefits for data science

-Cursor can automate a lot of the "boring" stuff that consumes data scientist's time, but isn't core algorithm development.
+Cursor can automate a lot of the "boring" stuff that consumes data scientist's time, but isn't core algorithm development (the main thing they're paid to do).
 Here's a list:

 * Commenting code.
-This includes function commenting using, for example, the Google function documentaiton format.
+This includes function commenting using, for example, the Google function documentation format.
 * Documentation.
-This means documenting how code works and how it's structured.
+This means documenting how code works and how it's structured, e.g. create a markdown file explaining how the code base works.
 * Boilerplate code.
 This includes code like reading in data from a data source.
 * PEP8 compliance.
-It can restructure code to meet PEP8 requirements.
+Cursor can restructure code to meet PEP8 requirements.

-There are other key advantages:
+There are other key advantages too:

 * Code completion.
 Given a comment or a specifc prompts, Cursor can generate code blocks, including using the correct API parameters.
 This means less time looking up how to use APIs.
 * Code generation.
-Cursor can generate the outline of functions and much of the functionality, but this has to be well-managed.
+Cursor can generate the outline of functions and much of the functionality, *but this has to be well-managed*.

 Overall, if used corectly, Cursor can give a *significant* productivity boost for data science teams.

 ## Problems for data science

-It's not plain sailing, there are several issue to overcome to get the productivity benefits.
+It's not plain sailing, there are several issue to overcome to get these productivity benefits.

 ### It's not a notebook